Trump’s Wall

 The psychoanthropologist Howard F. Stein published a book in 1987 entitled Developmental Time, Cultural Space: Studies in Psychogeography in which he explored the unconscious meaning of the sense of vulnerability, the fear of invasion and death, and the need for impermeable borders and boundaries (a second edition was published in 2014).
 Together with the psychoanalyst William G. Niederland, Prof. Stein also edited a book in 1989 entitled Maps from the Mind: Studies in Psychogeography, in which similar themes were explored by psychoanalytically-minded scholars.
 One of those themes was that of the unconscious meaning of borders, boundaries and barriers.

-Trump’s obsession with borders and boundaries dates back to the third year of his life.
-When he was a two-and-a-half-year-old toddler his mother nearly died in childbirth.
-She had several operations, which she barely survived.
-The toddler “Donny” lived in mortal fear of losing her (see The Trumps p.
+The toddler “Donny” lived in mortal fear of losing his mother (see The Trumps p.
 227).
 When she came back from the hospital, he clung to her for dear life.
-She, however, had not only survived a near-death, but also had to care for her nee baby, Trump’s younger brother, Robert.
-Mary Anne MacLeod Trump rejected Donny’s attempts to cling to her, which only made him feel helpless and cling to her even more in his panic.
+She, however, had not only survived a near-death, but also had to care for her new baby, Trump’s younger brother, Robert.
+Mary Anne Trump rejected Donny’s attempts to cling to her, which only made him feel helpless and cling to her even more in his panic.
 The result was an ambivalent symbiotic relationship in which he could not live without his mother but also could not live with her.
 His internal boundaries, the boundaries of his self, remained fragile, permeable, and ill-defined.
 Throughout his life, he has sought external boundaries to bolster his shaky inner ones.
+Throughout his life the fear of abandonment would haunt him, and he would repeatedly and endlessly re-enact abandonment by firing people who worked for him or “apprentices” on his “reality” television show The Apprentice.

-Trump is obsessed with the border wall that he wants to build between the U.S. and Mexico.
-The two-thousand-mile-long border is porous.
-Less than one third of it has barriers in place.
-It is constantly crossed by illegal immigrants.
 In mid-March 2018 Trump flew to California to inspect prototypes of the wall on the Mexican border amid great pomp and ceremony.
 Two weeks later he announced that “we have started building the wall” and that it would be paid for out of the U.S. military budget, contradicting his previous declarations that Mexico would pay for the wall.
 The U.S. Congress, however, despite its Republican majority in both houses, did not approve the budget for Trump’s wall, and neither Mexico nor the Pentagon were willing to pay for it.
 After the Democrats won the majority in the U.S. House of Representatives in November 2018, Trump had even less of a chance to get his wall.
 Yet he never gave up his attempts to build it; his need for it was more powerful than any rational argument.

 In the spring of 2018 Trump announced that until the wall could be built, the U.S. military would guard the U.S.-Mexican border.
 It was not clear whether U.S. Defense Secretary James Mattis or the Joint Chiefs of Staff had agreed to this.
 Trump said he had discussed the idea with General Mattis, that they were preparing the military to secure the border between Mexico and the United States, that he and Mattis would meet about it again “in a little while,” and that it was “something that we have to do.”
 Trump announced that he would send National Guard troops to the U.S. border with Mexico.
 Did he plan to order that anyone trying to cross the border illegally be shot and killed?